herculesxe5/midimagic/misc/doc/using_midimagic.md

 ----------------------------     ----------------------------     ---------------------------
 ```

-Pitch CV and Clock as ADSR trigger on the same port
+Pitch CV and Clock as ADSR trigger on the same port (clock retriggers the notes like an arppegiator)
 ```
 ----------------------------     ----------------------------     ---------------------------
 | Note On                  |====>| Portgroup 1    | Demuxer =====>| Port 5                  |